-At some point in time to want to move your website to a new domain address but don't want people with existing URL links to your old domain to find your content is no longer found, so then you need to set up a redirect link.
+At some point in time, You might want to move your website to a new domain address but don't want people with existing URL links to your old domain to find your content is no longer found, so then you need to set up a redirect link.

 You thought this was easy, but turns out it isn't.
 You need a separate server for that.
 Who would want to purchase additional bucks just to set up a server to redirect links?

 So let's meet forwarddomain.net, a simple redirect service.

 All you need to do to use this service is to add CNAME and some TXT records, like this:

 www.old.com IN CNAME r.forwarddomain.net _.www.old.com IN TXT forward-domain=https://old.com/*

 This will redirect all links from

 old.com.
 You can also redirect other domains, just change the

-In case you want to redirect a root or apex domain, you can't do that with CNAME, so you can use an A record that directly bind to the IP address of this service:
+In case you want to redirect a root or apex domain, you can't do that with CNAME, so you can use an A record that directly binds to the IP address of this service:

 old.com IN A 188.8.131.52 old.com IN AAAA 2400:6180:0:d0::e08:a001 _.old.com IN TXT forward-domain=https://new.net/*